Barbora Krejčíková: 2025: Injury lay-off, US Open quarterfinal

 Krejčíková withdrew from the Australian Open due to a back injury.
 The injury kept her out of action until May when she made her season debut at the Strasbourg Open, but lost to Magda Linette in the first round.
 Krejčíková got her first win of the year by defeating Tatjana Maria in her opening match at the French Open, before losing to Veronika Kudermetova in the second round.

 Moving onto the grass-court season at the Queen's Club Championships in London where she was seeded seventh, she lost to Rebecca Šramková in the first round.
 Two weeks later, as second seed at the Eastbourne Open, Krejčíková defeated wildcard entrants Harriet Dart and Jodie Burrage to reach the quarterfinals.
 She withdrew from the tournament before her last eight match due to a thigh injury.

 Defending her title at Wimbledon, Krejčíková defeated Alexandra Eala and Caroline Dolehide, both in three sets, to make it into the third round, at which point she lost to 10th seed Emma Navarro in another match which went to a deciding set.
 As a result, Krejčíková dropped to world No. 78 on 14 July.

 She started the North American hard-court swing of the season with a first round defeat to wildcard entrant Bianca Andreescu at the Canadian Open.
 Krejčíková found some form at her next event, the Cincinnati Open, where she defeated Alycia Parks, 10th seed Elina Svitolina and lucky loser Iva Jovic, before losing in the fourth round to seventh seed Jasmine Paolini.
 At the US Open, Krejčíková overcame 22nd seed Victoria Mboko, Moyuka Uchijima, 10th seed Emma Navarro and Taylor Townsend to reach the quarterfinals, at which point she lost to fourth seed Jessica Pegula.

 In September, Krejčíková defeated qualifier Tatiana Prozorova and eighth seed Emma Raducanu to make it into the quarterfinals at the Korea Open.
 She lost in the last eight to top seed Iga Świątek.
 Reunited with Kateřina Siniaková, she won the doubles title at the tournament, overcoming Maya Joint and Caty McNally in the final.
 At the China Open, Krejčíková defeated Anna Blinkova and ninth seed Ekaterina Alexandrova, before retiring due to a knee injury in her third round match against McCartney Kessler.
 She subsequently announced she was bringing her season to an early end to recover from the injury.
+However, in December, Krejčíková entered the final WTA 125 tournament of the year, the Open de Limoges, where she was seeded third but retired due to a reoccurrence of her knee injury just seven points into the deciding set of her first round match against Anastasija Sevastova.